TuTAH1/Titanium-Library/README.md

 ## Titanium Console [Titanium.Console]
 [low development activity]
-Add convinient and beautiful way to display menus, progressbars and other things in the console.
+Adds convinient and beautiful way to display menus, progressbars and other things in the console.
 Get a very customizable, easy and beautiful way to get data from user

 ## Titanium Forms [Titanium.Forms]
 [low development activity]